 2. Return on equity and debt

 CEO Wendell Weeks has been at the job since 2005.
-Prior to that, he was a president of the company (when it was just Corning Satellite Radio).
-Prior to that, he had served in a number of other roles at the company since 1983.
+Prior to that, he held other jobs at the company since 1983, including chief operating officer.

 Specialty glasses may not be the industry most susceptible to technological disruption, but it does require a fairly significant amount of technological know-how and research and development to stay ahead of the curve.